Premium domain name: Their value and why they cost so much.

 For the premium location that will drive traffic to your business, you’re going to have to pay a premium lease.

-Again, the same can be said for purchasing or leasing a premium domain name.
+Again, this same action applies when purchasing or leasing a premium domain name.

 5 reasons why many choose to pay thousands of dollars for premium domain names

-Your business needs the right premium domain name otherwise it will not gain credibility in the online world.
+Your business needs the right premium domain name.
+Otherwise, it will not attain credibility in the online world.

-For those looking for angel investors or even media coverage, the domain name in which a business is built on can speak positively or negatively to how serious your business is about succeeding.
+The domain name used to develop a business speaks positively or negatively to how serious your business is about succeeding.

 If you have a brand name and you do not wish to change it for any reason, then you need an absolute online match for that name.